Preschooler enhance gross motor skills through fun and active obstacles.

-Who doesn’t LOVE an obstacle course?
-You see adults doing them all the time that include running, climbing, jumping, etc. There are SO many things you can do for an obstacle course that requires minimal preparation and zero dollars.
+Who doesn’t LOVE a preschool obstacle course?
+There are SO many things you can do for an obstacle course that requires minimal preparation and zero dollars.
 You just have to be creative and think about what children would enjoy doing.
 Kids love to run, jump, and climb, so incorporating these gross motor skills will not only be fun for the children, but it will also help you incorporate these skills needed to meet standards for your lesson plans.

 Be sure to model exactly what the expectations are to avoid injuries by showing the children exactly how to make their way through the course.
 If you have a lot of children playing at once, you can have a small group of 2-3 children start at various points of the course to avoid too much waiting.
 Ideally, this would be an activity done as a center or small group.